-First time buyers have been steadily increasing since 2008, part in thanks to some exciting Government backed schemes that include shared ownership and help to buy loans.
-But if you are looking for a standard first time buyer mortgage there are a number of things that you need to consider.
+First-time buyers have been steadily increasing since 2008, part thanks to some exciting Government-backed schemes that include shared ownership and help to buy loans.
+But if you are looking for a standard first-time buyer mortgage there are a number of things that you need to consider.

-Initial important things to consider are how much will you be able to borrow and how much deposit will you need.
-There is little point searching for the house of your dreams if your budget will not allow it, so have an idea of how much you can borrow before setting out.
+The initial important things to consider are how much will you be able to borrow and how much deposit will you need.
+There is little point in searching for the house of your dreams if your budget will not allow it, so have an idea of how much you can borrow before setting out.

 Historically, mortgages were calculated from a multiplier of earnings, often between 2 – 3 times annual salary.
 This model has shifted somewhat towards affordability, with a mortgage lender looking now at affordability – that is income and expenditure and what an individual can afford monthly.
 Again, each case is taken on its own merit so expert advice is needed before making mortgage applications without care and attention.

-First Time Buyer Mortgages are often fixed rate, allowing the borrower to firmly fix monthly budgets and plan cash flow on a monthly basis.
+First-Time Buyer Mortgages are often fixed rates, allowing the borrower to firmly fix monthly budgets and plan cash flow on a monthly basis.
 Most lenders will fix rates for up to 3 years, some even longer.
-The interest on fixed rate mortgages tends to be slightly higher but the advantages of being immune to interest rate fluctuations holds a lot of comfort for many people.
+The interest on fixed-rate mortgages tends to be slightly higher but the advantages of being immune to interest rate fluctuations hold a lot of comfort for many people.

 Variable rates follow interest rate fluctuations, so if the Bank of England increases its base interest rate then the variable rate mortgage payment will rise accordingly.